elan-ev/opencast-obs-plugin/docs/index.md

 ![upload dialog](img/uploaddialog.jpg)

-These data will automatically be transferred to your pre-configured Opencast installation once you hit the upload button.
+This data will automatically be transferred to your pre-configured Opencast installation once you hit the upload button.

 Do not close OBS Studio while the event is being uploaded, or the process will